bugs181/TimeGraph/README.md

 * No special methods needed, works with all Gun methods (what users are used to)
 * Leaves nested user data unmodified, building upon a single timegraph property in that node.
 * TimePlots allow you to discover and traverse TimeGraphs very quickly with highly interconnected data.
-* Subset special API methods for filtering and working with TimeGraphs.
+* Subset of special API methods for filtering and working with TimeGraphs.
 Can be built upon further.
 * Can be used in conjunction with other Date/Time libraries like [moment.js](http://momentjs.com)

 <br>